aleMessoMale/certified-kubernetes-administrator-course/docs/08-Storage/03-Storage-in-Docker.md

 ![class-6](../../images/class6.PNG)

 - When the container is destroyed, this layer and all of the changes stored in it are also destroyed.
 Remember that the same image layer is shared by all containers created using this image.
 - If I will create a new file called temp.txt in the newly created container, which is read and write.
 - The files in the image layer are read-only meaning you cannot edit anything in those layers.

 ![class-7](../../images/class7.PNG)

 - Let's take an example of our application code.
 Since we bake our code into the image, the code is part of the image and as such, its read-only.
-After running a container, what if I wish to modify the source code.
+After running a container, what if I wish to modify the source code?
 - Yes, I can still modify this file, but before I saved the modified file, Docker automatically creates a copy of the file in the read-write layer and I will then be modifying a different version of the file in the read-write layer.
+  - questo perché lo stesso layer dell'immagine è condiviso fra diversi containers
-All future modifications will be done on this copy of the file in the read-write layer.
+- All future modifications will be done on this copy of the file in the read-write layer.
 This is called copy-on-right mechanism.
 - The Image layer being a read-only just means that the files in these layers will not be modified in the image itself.
 So, the image will remain the same all the time until you rebuild the image using the Docker build command.
-If container destroyed then all of the data that was stored in the container layer also gets deleted.
+- If container destroyed then all of the data that was stored in the container layer also gets deleted.

 ## Volumes

-- To get a persistent data in the containers, we need to create a volume using the `docker volume create` command.
-So, when I run the `docker volume create data_volume` command, it creates a directory called data_volume under the `/var/lib/docker/` volumes directory.
+- **To get a persistent data in the containers, we need to create a volume** using the `docker volume create` command.
+So, when I run the `docker volume create data_volume` command, **it creates a directory called data_volume under the `/var/lib/docker/` volumes directory**.

   ```
   $ docker volume create data_volume